Review

 My honest take

-Look, Rare Carat isn’t a scam, but it’s not the game-changer they pretend to be either.
 You can definitely save money, especially on lab diamonds, and their gemologists do know their stuff.
 But you’re trading reliability for those savings.

 If you’re thinking about using them: